Jawbox: Formation, Grippe, and Novelty (1989–1992)

 In 1991, the band released their full-length debut album Grippe, which was also issued by Dischord.
-Grippe had featured both newly written material and re-recordings of older tracks.
-They also released a split single with the band Jawbreaker for the independent label Selfless Records, and both bands' contributions were cover songs exclusive to the release.
-Shortly after the release of Grippe, Wade's friend and roommate Bill Barbot joined the band as an additional guitarist and singer.
+Grippe featured both newly written material and re-recordings of older tracks.
+Around the same time as Grippe's release, Wade's friend and roommate Bill Barbot joined the band as an additional guitarist and singer.
 Jawbox supported the album by playing shows alongside bands such as Superchunk, Corrosion of Conformity, Fuel, and others.
 The band went on their first major tour alongside Helmet during the second half of 1991 as Helmet was touring behind their debut album as well, Strap It On.
+Around the same time, Jawbox released a split single with the band Jawbreaker for the independent label Selfless Records, and it was Barbot's first appearance in the studio with Jawbox.

-Barbot's first appearance in the studio with Jawbox was on the "Tongues" single, released in early 1992.
-A few months later the band released their second album Novelty, again on Dischord.
+The "Tongues" single was released in early 1992, and shortly after, the band released their second album Novelty, again on Dischord.
 The album spawned the band's first music video, "Cutoff".
 To support Novelty, Jawbox went on tour with Shudder to Think again.
 Prior to and during the tour, Wade became frustrated with the band's internal struggles, such as Coletta and Robbins ending their relationship, in the aftermath of which Coletta and Barbot started a romantic relationship, followed by Robbins' subsequent erratic behavior.
 Immediately after the tour ended, Wade departed from Jawbox and quickly joined Shudder to Think as their drummer.

 Wade was replaced by drummer Zach Barocas, a friend of the band that had conveniently been living in the band's home building already.
 Barocas' unique drumming style became central to the band's signature sound, and his joining also prompted the band to work more collectively as a whole.